 Photography is a great medium to work with.
 You can capture almost any scene, well lit or otherwise, with any digital camera.
 As we have better and better sensor resolutions, photographers are free to film more and more.

 The reason is that you can pull still images from videos, whereas you can’t do the opposite.
 These images still keep the great quality.
-Filming a scene gives you the best of both worlds, ensuring you don’t miss the scene.
+Filming a scene gives you the best of both worlds, ensuring you don’t miss anything.

 There are many plus sides to this process.
 For one, you have the chance to make money both from a stock video and a stock image.
 Secondly, each second of the video gives you either 30 or 60 frames to choose from, depending on your capture settings.